paulgung/cryptocurrency-nodejs/README.md

-## Build a cryptocurrency with Node and crypto-js
+## A cryptocurrency with Node and crypto-js

 #### Properties of a block